metabase/metabase/docs/troubleshooting-guide/sql-error-message.md

 2. Review the [data reference][data-reference] for the tables and columns in your query.

-    - Does the column name exist in the table?
+    - If the column or table name doesn't exist in the data reference:
+      - The column or table _display_ name may be different from the original column or table name in your database.
+      - Run `SELECT * FROM your_table_name LIMIT 10;` to look for the original column or table name to use in your query.

     - If the column name exists, but you can’t query the column from the SQL editor:
       - Ask your Metabase admin if the column was re-named or removed on the database side.
       - If you’re a Metabase admin, you may need to [run a sync][database-syncing] to refresh your data.